Nafisur-jspl/text-retrieval-and-search-engines/README.md

 Personal notes on the Coursera course using Jupyter notebook on a Python 3 kernel.

-* W1/2: on Vector space models.
+* W1/2: on vector space models.
+* W3: on text retrieval systems evaluation.